pahsantana/pahsantana/README.md

 ### I'm looking for

 - A job in Frontend or FullStack developer.
+- Hackathons
-- Hackathons (I've been waiting for the result of the judges of NASA SPACE APPS CHALLENGE 9th edition- Team UFAir- Global nominee and finalist)
+(NASA SPACE APPS CHALLENGE 9th edition- Team UFAir- Global nominee and finalist)
 - New free courses in IOT, Machine Learning and Data science.

 -------------------------------------------------------------------------------------------------------------------------------------------------